magickw/NoteTaker/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This is application allows you to write notes and save notes.
+This application allows you to write notes, save notes and deletes that are being stored in a db.json file.
+It runs on node and uses express.js to route all the get, post and delete methods.
+This application is deployed through Heroku.

 ## Table of Contents
 - [Description](#description)